mertkslkc/mert-IoT/README.md

-# mert-IoT
-Intelligent Systems with Internet of Things (IoT)
+# Intelligent Systems with Internet of Things (IoT)